Chart Color Schemes

 Double Bay - Darling Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on AreaSearch's analysis, Double Bay - Darling Point's population is around 10,268 as of Nov 2025.
-This reflects an increase of 310 people since the 2021 Census, which reported a population of 9,958 people.
-The change was inferred from the estimated resident population of 10,248 from the ABS as of June 2024 and an additional 42 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6,582 persons per square kilometer, placing Double Bay - Darling Point in the top 10% of national locations assessed by AreaSearch.
-The area's 3.1% growth since census is within 2.4 percentage points of the SA3 area (5.5%), demonstrating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration, contributing approximately 86.4% of overall population gains during recent periods.
+The population of Double Bay - Darling Point is approximately 10,268 as of November 2025.
+This figure represents a growth of 310 people, or 3.1%, since the 2021 Census which reported a population of 9,958.
+The increase is inferred from the estimated resident population of 10,248 in June 2024 and an additional 42 validated new addresses since the Census date.
+This results in a population density ratio of 6,582 persons per square kilometer, placing Double Bay - Darling Point within the top 10% of locations assessed by AreaSearch.
+The area's growth rate of 3.1% since the census is close to that of its SA3 area (5.5%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 86.4% of overall population gains in recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest annual ERP population numbers, Double Bay - Darling Point is expected to grow by 726 persons to 2041, reflecting an increase of 6.9% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+These projections suggest that Double Bay - Darling Point will grow by 726 persons to 2041, reflecting an increase of 6.9% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population